kwonus/Quelle-Obsolete/Clarity-Syntax.md

 - expand
 - remove

 The verbs listed above are for the English flavor of Clarity.
 As Clarity is an open and extensible standard, verbs for other languages can be defined without altering the overall syntax structure of the HMI.
-The remainder of this document describes Version 1.5 of the Clarity-HMI specification.
+The remainder of this document describes Version 3.0 of the Clarity-HMI specification.
+It should be noted that Clarity 1.0 involved the rebranding of "Simple Imperative v2.0", and thus the skipping of Version 2.0.

 In Clarity terminology, each verb is considered to be a directive.
-While there are seven distinct verbs, there are only five types of directives:
+While there are seven distinct verbs, there are only four types of directives:

 1. SEARCH Directives
    - find

 2. DISPLAY Directives
    - print

-3. CONTROL Directives
+3. CONTROL Directives [setting and clearing]
    - set
    - #set
    - @set

+   - clear      [corresponds only to clearing values established via CONTROL directives]
+   - #clear   [corresponds only to clearing values established via CONTROL directives]
+   - @clear  [corresponds only to clearing values established via CONTROL directives]
+   - remove    [corresponds only to the removal of labelled statements (aka macros)]
+   - #remove   [corresponds only to the removal of labelled statements (aka macros)]
+   - @remove  [corresponds only to the removal of labelled statements (aka macros)]

-4. STATUS Directives
+4. STATUS Directives [getting]

    - get
    - #get
    - @get
    - expand      [corresponds only to the expansion of labelled statements (aka macros)]
    - #expand   [corresponds only to the expansion of labelled statements (aka macros)]
    - @expand  [corresponds only to the expansion of labelled statements (aka macros)]
-5. REMOVAL Directives
-   - clear      [corresponds only to clearing values established via CONTROL directives]
-   - #clear   [corresponds only to clearing values established via CONTROL directives]
-   - @clear  [corresponds only to clearing values established via CONTROL directives]
-   - remove    [corresponds only to the removal of labelled statements (aka macros)]
-   - #remove   [corresponds only to the removal of labelled statements (aka macros)]
-   - @remove  [corresponds only to the removal of labelled statements (aka macros)]

-Most directives operate at the session level, but CONTROL, STATUS, and REMOVAL directives can be qualified to operate globally for the user across the current and all future sessions.
+Most directives operate at the session level, but CONTROL and STATUS directives can be qualified to operate globally for the user across the current and all future sessions.

 The syntax of a Clarity statement always begins with a verb.
 From a linguistic standpoint, all Clarity statements begin with the verb and are they are issued in the imperative.
 After the verb, a Clarity statement can be broken into one or more segments.
 The syntax for each segment is dependent upon the type of directive for the segment.
 And the type of directive is controlled by the verb.
 We will refer to the directive of which a verb is a member as the verb-class.
 For example, find is a member of the SEARCH verb-class.
 All verbs of a verb-class share the same syntax rules.